IS303-Steffen/a03-groceries-and-snacks/README.md

     - Then print out your dictionary with all updates applied.

-## Grading Rubric
+## Rubric
-See the Rubric.md file.
+- See `RUBRIC.md` for details on each of the tests you're scored on.
+- To see what score you'll receive, run the tests using the testing tab (it looks like a beaker).
+    - In the testing tab, press `Configure Python Tests`, then choose `pytest`, then `tests`, and then press the `Run Tests` button.
+        - If you accidentally choose the wrong options for `Configure Python Tests`, to choose again, go to `View` > `Command Palette` and then type `Python: Configure Tests`.
+Then choose the options above again.

-Remember to right click the file and choose "Open Preview" to view the nicely formatted version.
+- To see your results and any error messages, right click the `TEST_RESULTS_SUMMARY.md` file and choose `Open Preview`.

 ## Example Output for `a03_grocery_list.py`